iizukanao/bitter/README.md

 ### Features

-- Publish article by "git push"
+- Publish entry by "git push"
-- Write article in Markdown
+- Write entry in Markdown
 - Suitable for text content
 - Pure Node.js server
 - Simple code base that you can easily hack on